WBL Incubator - Coming Soon!

 Launching October 2017, the Colorado Department of Education is collaborating with the Colorado Workforce Development Council, the Colorado Department of Higher Education, the Colorado Community College System and the Colorado Department of Labor and Employment to host a Work-based Incubator.

 - WHO: Teams of school and district leaders interested in implementing or deepening work-based learning programming.

 - WHAT: A series of webinars and meetings designed to empower interested districts and schools to create and deepen high quality work-based learning programs.

-* DATES TBA.
-Click HERE to sign-up for updates and registration materials. *
+Interested in participating?
+Sign-Up HERE for updates and registration materials.

 Core Skills Needed for the Workforce of Educational Opportunities Beyond High School